krontech/chronos-multi-cam-control/README.md

 # chronos-multi-cam-control
-Brief description of the repository
+The multiple camera control web interface gives Chronos users the freedom to control multiple cameras over the network at the same time.
+Users can start/stop video recording, set resolution, frame rate and exposure, establish network storage (SMB/NFS) and save videos to different save locations or formats.
+You can simply clone or download this Github repository and access the web interface through opening the main.html file on your favorite web browser.

 ## Network Setup Guide
-Attach a link to the Network setup guide https://www.krontech.ca/wp-content/uploads/2020/03/Network-Control-v0.6.5.pdf
+For information on "How to setup your Chronos camera to the Network", refer to the Network Setup guide https://www.krontech.ca/wp-content/uploads/2020/03/Network-Control-v0.6.5.pdf

-Attach a link to SMB Setup Guide for reference https://www.krontech.ca/wp-content/uploads/2020/07/Chronos-SMB-Share-Setup-Guide.pdf
+Please note Chronos cameras connected through USB will have a fixed IP address of "192.168.12.1".
+Therefore, it is not possible to connect multiple cameras through USB.
+In order to have multiple cameras connected, you would require connection to Ethernet.
+Due to some

-Make a note that connecting multiple cameras to Network has to be through Ethernet.
-Only 1 camera can be connected through USB with a fixed IP 192.168.12.1 IP Address.
+For more information on "How to Setup Chronos with SMB Network", refer to this guide. https://www.krontech.ca/wp-content/uploads/2020/07/Chronos-SMB-Share-Setup-Guide.pdf

 ## Multi-Camera Control via Webpage